Small wind turbine: Croatia

-Croatia is an ideal market for small wind turbines due to Mediterranean climate and numerous islands with no access to the electric grid.
-In winter months when there is less sun, but more wind, small wind turbines are a great addition to isolated renewable energy sites (GSM, stations, marinas etc.).
-That way solar and wind power provide consistent energy throughout the year.
+Croatia's market for small wind turbines stems from its Mediterranean climate and numerous islands with no access to the electric grid.
+In winter months when there is less sun, small wind turbines compensate in isolated renewable energy sites (GSM, stations, marinas etc.).

 Germany

 In Germany the feed-in tariff for small wind turbines has always been the same as for large turbines.
 This is the main reason the small wind turbine sector in Germany developed slowly.
 In contrast, small photovoltaic systems in Germany benefited from a high feed-in tariff, at times above 50 Euro-Cent per kilowatt hour.

 In August 2014 the German renewable energy law was adjusted, also affecting the feed-in tariffs for wind turbines.
 For the operation of a small wind turbine with a capacity below 50 kilowatt the tariff amounts to 8.5 Euro-Cent for a period of 20 years.

 Due to the low feed-in tariff and high electricity prices in Germany, the economic operation of a small wind turbine depends on a large self-consumption rate of the electricity produced by the small wind turbine.
-Private households pay on average 35,7 Euro-Cent per kilowatt hour for electricity (19% VAT included).
+Private households pay on average 35.7 Euro-Cent per kilowatt hour for electricity (19% VAT included).

 As part of the German renewable energy law 2014 a fee on self-consumed electricity was introduced in August 2014.
 The regulation does not apply to small power plants with a capacity below 10 kilowatt.
 With an amount of 1.87 Euro-Cents the fee is low.